Polycarbohydrate/awesome-tor/README.md

 - [Whonix](https://www.whonix.org/) - OS designed for advanced security and privacy using the desktop wide use of the Tor network.
 - [ZeroNet](https://zeronet.io/) - Free and uncensorable websites, using Bitcoin cryptography and BitTorrent network and Tor support.
 ## Bridges
+- [BridgeDB](https://pythonhosted.org/bridgedb/) - BridgeDB is a collection of backend servers used to distribute Tor Bridges.
 - [meek](https://support.torproject.org/glossary/meek/) - These pluggable transports all make it look like you are browsing a major web site instead of using Tor.
 - [obsf4](https://support.torproject.org/glossary/obfs4/) - A pluggable transport that makes Tor traffic look random and also prevents censors from finding bridges by Internet scanning.
 - [Snowflake](https://snowflake.torproject.org/) - Making your internet activity appear as though you're using the internet for a regular video or voice call.